-With Mother’s Day, wedding season, and diamond’s birthstone month all fast approaching, it’s time to take a closer look at diamond stud earrings.
-Because they are both classic and versatile, diamond studs make the perfect jewelry gift – even if they are a present to yourself.
-However, with such versatility, the style options for diamond studs are practically endless.
-It can be hard to know exactly which diamond shape, what level of diamond quality, and which setting style will suit your or your loved one best.
+Because they are both classic and versatile, diamond studs make the perfect gift – even if they are a present to yourself.
+However, with such versatility, the style options for diamond stud earrings are practically endless.
+It can be hard to know exactly which diamond shape, what level of diamond quality, and which setting style will suit you or your loved one best.

 As you may have heard, the quality guidelines for diamond studs are not quite as strict as those for engagement rings.
 The reason is simple: engagement rings are more out in the open than diamond studs.
 People are more likely to ask to look at the diamond close up when it’s located on your hand for everyone to see.
 On the other hand, diamond stud earrings are often hidden by hair, and most people aren’t going to stick their face in your ear to inspect your earrings.

 So, “eye clean” means something different when it comes to diamond stud earrings.
 In terms of the 4C grades, clarity and color are not as important to diamond studs as they are to engagement rings.
 This is especially true for clarity; small inclusions and even some tiny external flaws will not be as visible on an earring.
-You can also get away with a lower color grade, depending on the tone of your partner’s skin and hair.
+You can also get away with a lower color grade, depending on one’s tone of skin and hair color.

 The one 4C grade that you don’t want to skimp on with diamond studs is cut.
 Ultimately, a diamond’s cut has the most significant impact on its appearance and sparkle.